ambu360/chat_bot/README.md

 - storing user conversations on a supabase serve.
 - giving uses the optiions of using diffrent GPT models(currently using gpt-3.5-turbo)
 - dark/light mode
+- adding more providers for users login (currently email/password)

---Current issues
+--Current issues.
--open AI response times are withing 12/15s , while vercel times out the fetch requests at 10s,leading to the response being a 504 error
+- open AI response times are withing 12/15s , while vercel times out the fetch requests at 10s,leading to the response being a 504 error

 ## Getting Started
 First, run the development server: